rajch/voxel-dockerclient/README.md

 Instructions are available [here](https://rajch.github.io/voxel-dockerclient/).

 ## Browser compatibility
 voxel-dockerclient has been tested using recent Chrome and Firefox browsers, on Linux and Windows.
-Regrettably (*I mean it.
-I actually like that old browser*), it does not work with Internet Explorer.

 ## What's next?
 I intend to add the following capabilities quickly: